-Explore the best rated trails in Albertville, AL. Whether you're looking for an easy walking trail or a bike trail like the Decatur Trail and Bradford Creek Greenway.
-With more than 18 trails covering 93 miles you're bound to find a perfect trail for you.
+Explore the best rated trails in Albertville, AL, whether you're looking for an easy walking trail or a bike trail like the Decatur Trail and Simms Mountain Trail .
+With more than 19 trails covering 99 miles you're bound to find a perfect trail for you.
 Click on any trail below to find trail descriptions, trail maps, photos, and reviews.

 Husband and I came to ride this trail.
 We went from the trail head in Anniston.
 We managed to avoid any rain some lite drizzle but much colder than expected.
 Rode to mile maker 20.
 On way back to Anniston we we chased by a white looked like pit bull mix.
 Food stops along the way would be nice but understandable that there aren’t any for the remote locations.
 Will most definitely come back!

 We parked at the Ditto Landing end.
 Parking shown on the trail map was actually an RV Park so we parked at the marina area on the side where the trail begins.
 Trail was well maintained - asphalt and concrete.
 The first part was shady while the other end was sunny.
 The trail followed a creek where ducks, geese, turtles and some friendly doggies were enjoying splashing around.
 We really like how the trail did not cross any busy roads but pigtailed around to go underneath them and over the creek.
 There are several benches along the way if you need a rest stop.
 We saw about a dozen bikers and walkers on the trail today.
 We will ride there again once cooler.